JuliaMath/MeasureTheory.jl/README.md

 `Measures.jl` is a package for building and reasoning about measures.

+**WARNING: The current README is very developer-oriented.
+Casual use will be much simpler**

 For an example, let's walk through the construction of `src/probability/Normal`.

 First, we have